 - Organizing meetings and showings: Several meetings and visits are involved in the process of selling or buying a property.
 Your realtor’s job often includes this part of the business.
 Remember, not all meetings and visits yield the desired results, so your realtor would have to keep trying.

-- Knowledge and experience in the industry: As a home seller, you will have tons of questions in the process of selling your property.
+- Knowledge and experience in the industry: As a home seller, you will have tons of questions in the process of selling your property, which is why having a seller’s guide can help you out pretty well.
 Hence, your realtor will be at your beck and call since they have a wealth of experience in the business.
 Their commission covers answering all your questions.

 What Goes Into Selling a Home?